 What Happens After a Discharge is Issued?

 If you received notice of a debtor’s discharge in a bankruptcy proceeding in which you may have a claim against the debtor’s estate, you may be confused as to how this affects your rights to collect on the debts owed to you from the debtor.
-In short, like bankruptcy exemptions (i.e. a homestead exemption), discharges protect debtors from creditors.
+In short, like bankruptcy exemptions (like a homestead exemption), discharges protect debtors from creditors.

 Bankruptcy Discharge – Debtor Personal Liability Discharged